-SEED™ is designed to help organizations manage and share large datasets about building performance: State and local governments implementing building benchmarking regulations, portfolio managers, energy efficiency program managers, and more.
-While SEED V1 was designed with a focus on helping public entities that are implementing benchmarking and disclosure laws, the core functionality is highly flexible and can be useful for a range of other purposes.
+The SEED Platform™ is designed to help organizations manage and share large datasets about building performance: state and local governments implementing building benchmarking regulations, building managers, energy efficiency program managers, and more.
+SEED can help public entities that are implementing benchmarking and disclosure laws, but the core functionality is highly flexible and can be useful for a range of other purposes.

-- Translate the data into a standard format, based on the Building Energy Data Exchange Specification, and conduct cleansing and range checks to identify errors.
+- Translate the data into a standard format, the Building Energy Data Exchange Specification, and conduct cleansing and range checks to identify errors.

 - Allow the user to update the information over time and keep track of edits.

-- Share selected data, in a standard (BEDES) format, via export functionalities or the Application Programming Interface (API) with other software tools, public-facing dashboards, researchers, consultants, and others.
+- Share selected data, in a standard (BEDES) format, via export functionalities (.csv, .xls) or the Application Programming Interface (API), with other software tools, public-facing dashboards, researchers, consultants, and others.

-- Share selected data with the Department of Energy's Buildings Performance Database (BPD), where it can be accessed anonymously and in aggregate by the public.
+- Share selected data with the Department of Energy's Building Performance Database (BPD), where it can be accessed anonymously and in aggregate by the public.

 - SEED makes data management easier.
 SEED helps automate the process of formatting, matching and cleaning data.
 This significantly reduces the tedious work needed to get data ready for analysis, which is often the most time-consuming part of managing energy performance data.
 SEED allows multiple parties to work on the same dataset and keep track of edits and activities.
 As a result SEED helps increase data quality and save staff time.

 - SEED is free.
 The core SEED software is free and can be used out of the box.
 This significantly reduces software development costs and the need for IT support of custom applications.
 SEED users only incur costs related to how the SEED software is hosted (on the user’s own servers, the cloud or approved third-party hosting providers), and for any add-on products or services they may choose to purchase from third parties.

 - SEED is connected.
-While V1 can handle many kinds of data imported in .CSV format, V1.1 and later versions will provide seamless links with related tools such as EPA Portfolio Manager, DOE Buildings Performance Database, and Green Button, Functionality to import data from the DOE’s Commercial Building Energy Asset Score and Home Energy Score will be added in 2015.
+SEED software can handle many kinds of data imported from related tools such as EPA Portfolio Manager™, DOE Buildings Performance Database, and Green Button, Functionality to import data from the DOE’s Commercial Building Energy Asset Score and Home Energy Score will be added in 2015.

 - SEED is private and secure.
-The SEED platform is a web application (a software that runs in a web browser) that the user installs and links to their own database.
+The SEED Platform™ has two parts - a web application (a software that runs in a web browser) and a back-end database.
 Each user downloads their own copy, installs it in a location of their choice, and determines who has access to their data.

 - SEED is open source, extensible and vendor neutral.
 The core SEED code is open source, which means that anyone can add onto or modify the software.
 This prevents vendor lock-in and allows almost unlimited flexibility to add and modify features to collect new information and utilize data in new ways.